 Pam has enjoyed a vibrant life of touring, having toured multiple times as an acoustic trio with Kennedy and Harris, treating the crowds to their impressive three-part blend, and as a solo artist, appearing with Australian acoustic guitar virtuoso Tommy Emmanuel.

-As a solo artist, Pam has recorded the CDs Morpheus, Fly, and, most recently, The Temple Sessions.
-She recently enjoyed hit record status in Sweden; her song “Never You” (cowritten with Swedish icon Marit Bergman) soared in the Scandinavian charts and was a favorite on the soundtrack CD for Sweden’s most successful TV series, Jill’s Veranda.
+As a solo artist, Pam has recorded the CDs Morpheus, Fly, The Temple Sessions and Sacred Song.
+Sacred Song has already garnered exposure in a documentary currently on the festival circuit titled “Invisible”.
+Rose is also featured in the documentary.
+"Invisible" captured the audience award for "Best Documentary" at the Frameline San Francisco International LGBTQ Film Festival.
+Pam also enjoyed hit record status in Sweden; her song “Never You” (cowritten with Swedish icon Marit Bergman) soared in the Scandinavian charts and was a favorite on the soundtrack CD for Sweden’s most successful TV series, Jill’s Veranda.

 As a guest artist, she has sung harmony with the likes of Art Garfunkel and Neil Young and appeared on a host of hit records, most notably in “How Do I Live?,” recorded by LeAnn Rhimes, and “Independence Day,” recorded by Martina McBride.
 Pam’s appeared with Emmanuel on his PBS show, on which she performed one of her Grammy-nominated songs, “I’ll Still Be Loving You,” and “Haba Na Haba,” a composition cowritten with Emmanuel that appears on his CD Little by Little.
 Inspired by the Swahili proverb “Haba Na Haba”—which translates to “little by little, we fill the cup”—it is a story of hope and taking long, sometimes arduous journeys one step at a time.